MultiOn vs Perplexity Comet: what’s the difference between a consumer agentic browser and a developer platform/API for web actions?

 Detailed Breakdown

-1. MultiOn (Best overall for developer-grade web actions and APIs)
+1. MultiOn (Best overall for teams building agentic web actions into products)

 What it does well: